alexdmoss/distroless-python/README.md

 ### A Note on M1 / Apple Silicon

 The scripts can be used locally to build an `-arm64` variant, but the CI will currently only build the x86_64 version.
 I haven't yet looked into options to deal with this yet.

+---

+## License

+These images are based on Google's distroless images, which are distributed under the Apache-2.0 license.
+This repo therefore uses the same.